 The “Berlin Entertainment District” on a former industrial estate constitutes a new, luminous entertainment hotspot in the eastern city centre.

-The development of the area with two new buildings in axial alignment to the Mercedes-Benz Arena creates an urban square, which in its extension leads to the river Spree.
-Our concept aims at dividing the existing plot into two areas: the Main and the Local Plaza.
+The development of the area with two new buildings in axial alignment to the Mercedes-Benz Arena creates an urban square, which in its extension leads to the Spree river.
+Our concept aims to divide the existing plot into two areas: the Main and the Local Plazas.
 While the rectangular Main Plaza, located in the centre of the Entertainment District, creates a vivid, variable event area, the southern and square-shaped Local Plaza serves as a forecourt and an urban recreational area.
 This functional contrast is also reflected in the specific design of both sites.
-Thus, the extensive play fountain on the Main Plaza with its rectangular shaped, large-format granite slabs faces the finely paved area of the Local Plaza.
-Here pre-cultivated plane trees and long stretching double benches, which we specifically developed for this location, support a calming of the square and reduce the scale of the imposing, monumental architecture.
+Thus, the extensive play fountain on the Main Plaza with its rectangular, large-format granite slabs faces the finely paved area of the Local Plaza.
+Here, pre-cultivated plane trees and long stretching double benches, which we specifically developed for this location, support the calmness of the square and reduce the scale of the imposing, monumental architecture.

-Nevertheless, the main challenge of this project was to place an identity-giving moment against the artificial character of the site.
+Nevertheless, the main challenge of this project was to create an identity against the artificial character of the site.
 Through the use of local materials, such as granite used in a specific laying pattern, we succeeded in making this place recognisable and experienceable as an authentic part of Berlin’s public urban space.